 Be careful to remove the branch as close to the trunk as possible

-without removing the “collar.”
 The collar looks like a ring around the base of the branch.
 It contains cells that enable the tree to heal from the cut.
 So be sure to leave that collar intact.

 Smaller branches can be removed using hand tools like a hand-pruner or lopper.
 Larger branches require a hand saw.
 Thick branches need to be cut using a three-step cut to prevent them from breaking or ripping the bark on the tree.

-ound and help prevent pests and diseases from getting into your apple tree.
+The branch collar will eventually grow over the wound and help prevent pests and diseases from getting into your apple tree.

 Heading back cuts are used to shorten branches.
 Before you cut, determine how much you want to cut.
 You want to make sure that the branch remains solid and stable.
-Make your cut a reasonable distance from a healthy bud
+Make your cut a reasonable distance from a healthy bud.

 As you prune your old and overgrown apple tree, you will notice an improvement in fruit quality and production.
 Saving an old apple tree provides opportunities for grafting so you can enjoy a wider variety of apples from a single tree.